Heterogeneous Multi-Tier Networks: Improper Signaling For Joint Rate-Energy Optimization: Numerical Results

 \section{Numerical Results}

 In this section, we study the simulation results and discuss the insights for the rate and energy optimization problems formulated in the former sections.\\ Proper Gaussian signaling is numerically shown not to be optimal for the investigated setup.
 Different aspects of the network are discussed and the achievable rate region and rate-energy trade-off are delivered.
-For simplicity in representation, \begin{itemize} \item We assume only two active cellular users in the network, \item We limit transmitter antennas to two. \end{itemize} The simulated direct, inter-user interference and the estimate of the self-interference channels are unit-norm vectors which are given in Table I.
+For simplicity in illustration, \begin{itemize} \item We assume two active cellular users in the network, \item We limit transmit antennas to two. \end{itemize} The transmit power budget at the BS and full-duplex nodes as assumed to be $P_\text{B}=4$ and $P_j=2,\ \forall j$, respectively.
+The AWGN variance is assume to be $\sigma^{2}_n=1$.